axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/reference-destination-riemann/_index.md

 Default:

 *Description:* Path to the a certificate file in PEM format.
-When establishing TLS connection, {{% productparam "abbrev" %}} authenticates on the Riemann server using this certificate and the matching private key set in the `key-file()` option.
+When establishing TLS connection, {{% param "product.abbrev" %}} authenticates on the Riemann server using this certificate and the matching private key set in the `key-file()` option.

 {{% include-headless "chunk/destination-riemann-tls-description.md" %}}

-This option was called `cert()` in {{% productparam "abbrev" %}} version 3.7.
+This option was called `cert()` in {{% param "product.abbrev" %}} version 3.7.

 *key-file()*